bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

         Enter a tag\tags for the stream here.

 - *Replication* *Factor* *
-       Replication factor is the number of zookeeper nodes to utilize.
+       `Replication factor <https://kafka.apache.org/documentation/#replication>`_ is the number of Zookeeper nodes to utilize.

        Enter a replication factor here.
 It must be an integer.